AngelQuesada/my-react-boilerplate/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.
+All these keys come from firebase.

 `REACT_APP_apiKey`
 `REACT_APP_authDomain`